JoshPennPierson/Zooming-with-Target-Focus/README.md

 # Zooming-with-Target-Focus
 This is an algorithm that maintains the proportions between a given object and the edges of the view while zooming.

-Try out the algoritm here (mouse as the focal object and mouse scroll to zoom): [http://pennpierson.com/gm_zoom/index.html](http://pennpierson.com/gm_zoom/index.html)
+Try out the algorithm here (using the mouse as the focal object and mouse scroll to zoom): [http://pennpierson.com/gm_zoom/index.html](http://pennpierson.com/gm_zoom/index.html)

-Or download and play with the GameMaker source files.
+Or download and play around with the with the GameMaker source files.

 ----